oxinabox/oxinabox.github.io/_posts/2018-5-3-Strings-Types-in-Julia.md

 All instances of such a string are just references to the same data.
 When the last reference is gone, that string can/will be garbage collected.

-In the upcoming (proposed) [v0.5.0](https://github.com/oxinabox/InternedStrings.jl/pull/9) it does the same thing, except that it no longer has a type associated with it.
+In the just released [v0.5.0+](https://github.com/oxinabox/InternedStrings.jl/pull/9) InternedStrings.jl does the same thing, except that it no longer has a type associated with it.
 One simply called `intern(str)` on the string type of choice and it either gives back a reference to a copy from the pool; or adds it to the pool (and acts as the identity).
 Because of these changes v0.5.0 of InternedStrings is compatible with (basically) any string type.